zweidenker/SnapDump/README.md

 Quick start
 -----------

 SnapDump is available as docker application for easy deployment.
 To keep the snapshots on server restart we need to create a volume where snapshots can be stored.
-You do this by invoking
+You do this by invoking:

     $ docker volume create SnapDump

 SnapDump uses internally the port 5555 for the server.
 This can be mapped to a local port on the host by specifying on the docker commandline.
-To start the server with that port and the former created volume invoke
+To start the server with that port and the former created volume invoke:

     $ docker run -p 8888:5555 -v SnapDump:/snapshots zweidenker/snap-dump